vippsas/vipps-checkout/vipps-checkout-api.md

 ## Shipping

-We offer two methods of providing shipping methods - static and dynamic.
+We offer two methods of providing shipping methods: static and dynamic.

 With static shipping, the available shipping methods are provided as part of the session initiation call.
-With dynamic shipping, you provide a url on session initiation that responds to a callback with shipping options.
+With dynamic shipping, you provide a url on session initiation.
+The url responds to a callback with shipping options.
 If neither shipping options nor a dynamic shipping callback url is provided during session initiation, the customer will not be given any shipping options in the Checkout.

 ### Static Shipping

 Static shipping entails a flat rate per shipping option regardless of the customer's address.
 We show a title, price and optional description and the ability to show optional logo from a limited set of logos of the most popular shipping providers.

 ShippingOptions are provided in the create session endpoint.
-See [Swagger documentation for more details](https://vippsas.github.io/vipps-checkout-api/#/Session/post_v2_session)
+See [API specification](https://vippsas.github.io/vipps-checkout-api/#/Session/post_v2_session) for more details.

 ```json
 "logistics": {